nagensahu/AzureBlobStorage-Salesforce/Readme.md

 ### VF uses the Azure js library generated as per instructions [here](https://github.com/Azure/azure-storage-node/blob/master/browser/README.md)

-Check out the the script tag in the VF page to check out.
+Check out the the script tag in the VF page to understand.